-The Landscape Design Section Engineer (Landscape DSE) shall use an integrative approach and these Design Factors provided as a guide in developing innovative design solutions for project conditions.
+The Landscape DSE shall use an integrative approach and these Design Factors provided as a guide in developing innovative design solutions for project conditions.
 The Landscape DSE shall consider all design elements of the roadway landscape and create a facility that is functional in overall form and detail, while providing appropriate aesthetics.
-Grading, safety, visual quality, erosion control, environmental issues, materials, and maintenance practices are some of the design elements that must be considered.
+Grading, safety, visual quality, erosion control, environmental issues, materials and maintenance practices are some of the design elements that must be considered.
 Every factor may not apply to all projects, nor will those described in this section cover all project situations.
-However, all landscape designs shall be developed in conjunction with the drainage, grading, utilities, and erosion control concepts; and with an overall commitment to protect, preserve, and enhance environmental resources, while applying green strategies and promoting environmental sustainability.
-Contracts including landscape disturbance or addition of trees, shrubs, environmental mitigation, or protection shall include a Registered Landscape Architect licensed in the State of Illinois with roadway experience throughout the design process.
-The final plans for landscape improvement contracts shall be signed and sealed by a Registered Landscape Architect, licensed in State of Illinois.
+However, all landscape designs shall be developed in conjunction with the drainage, grading, utilities and erosion control concepts; and with an overall commitment to protect, preserve and enhance environmental resources, while applying green strategies and promoting environmental sustainability.
+Contracts including landscape disturbance or addition of trees, shrubs, environmental mitigation or protection shall include design and quality control review by a licensed Professional Landscape Architect having road side revegetation experience, throughout the design process.
+The design and quality control review of final plans for landscape improvement contracts shall be conducted by a licensed Professional Landscape Architect.